Thirst for Justice

 Randy Hayes, Founder, Rainforest Action Network

-"Motivating and inspiring...Thirst for Justice tells the stories of two of the communities that are among the hundreds that experience water injustice across the country.
+"Motivating and inspiring...Thirst for Justice tells the stories of three of the communities that are among the hundreds that experience water injustice across the country.
 It's a problem of priorities, racism, and classism.
 Watch the film, get informed, and support people and organizations doing something about it.
 Stand up with the people asking for clean water and not with greedy corporations."

 Dr. J. Pablo Ortiz-Partida, Bilingual Senior Climate and Water Scientist, Union of Concerned Scientists